flowersinthesand/portal-java/javascript/README.md

 Or just copy and paste [them](https://github.com/flowersinthesand/portal-java/tree/master/javascript/src/main/resources/META-INF/resources/javascripts).

 ## Loading resources
 Static assets are located in `META-INF/resources/javascripts/` in the jar.
 Serve them properly according to your environment.
-The [documentation](http://www.webjars.org/documentation) of WebJARS will give you some help for this.
+The [documentation](http://www.webjars.org/documentation) of WebJarS will give you some help for this.